Home > Web Tips and Articles

 The Question of Names

-When relevant and possible, include the person's full name, company name, and company website address.
+When relevant and possible, include the person's full name, company name, location, and company website address.
 Some people are perfectly comfortable including their full name in a testimonial - and others aren't.
 Honor their wishes!
 A good compromise is to use their first name, and then include their location, profession or type of business, whichever is most relevant.

 Examples of some Yakindo client's testimonials pages:

-Pretzel Lady (mid-page)
+Pretzel Lady

 Using Testimonials Effectively